-Office: Room 1100 Derby Hall Office phone: 292-3999 Office hours: MW 3:00-5:00 Email: hobgood.1@osu.edu
+Office: Room 1100 Derby Hall Office phone: 292-3999

+Office hours: MW 3:00-5:00 or by appointment

+Email: hobgood.1@osu.edu

-Course Prerequisites: Atmospheric Sciences 637 or 5951, Math 255, 415 or 2255
+Course Prerequisites: Atmospheric Sciences 631 or 5950, Math 254 or 2153

 Course Objectives: The basic objective of this course is to provide students with knowledge of the fundamentals of atmospheric dynamics.
 The knowledge will facilitate students' comprehension of meteorological processes that determine the weather.
-In this course the processes of atmospheric dynamics are linked to processes at work in the planetary boundary layer and on the synoptic scale of motion.
-The increased comprehension of important physical processes will improve students' ability to analyze and to forecast the state of the atmosphere.
+This increased comprehension of important physical processes will improve students' ability to analyze and to forecast the state of the atmosphere.

-Course Structure: The class will meet five days per week for 55 minutes each day.
+Course Structure: The class will meet three days per week for 55 minutes each day.
 Lectures during the classes will present material on thermodynamic processes and their application to atmospheric situations.
 Important equations will be derived and the implications of assumptions will be discussed.
 Examples of meteorological problems will be discussed.
 Homework problems that involve the application of material introduced in class will also be assigned and discussed in class.